 The following has been sent out by the PG Group.
 Once preparatory works are complete, demolition should start in early October and be completed by mid November:

 - Carriageworks: Wring’s are waiting for traffic and pedestrian management proposals to be approved by BCC and plan to start façade retention to carriage works w/c 20th August, the retention system should take 4-6 weeks to complete.
 Following the retention system being installed, the rear of the Carriageworks can be demolished, this should take 2 – 3 weeks to complete.

-- Westmorland House: The protection scaffold to Westmoreland will start going up w/c 20th August – this retention and scaffolding system should take approx. 4-6 weeks to erect.
-The removal of asbestos to Westmoreland House started on 6th August and should also take approx. 4 – 6 weeks to complete, so worst case scenario, barring any unforeseen issues, both will be completed by the end of September.
-Once the scaffold protection to Westmoreland is erected and asbestos is removed, the building can be demolished, subject to finalising the Party Wall Agreements with neighbours at 108.
+- Westmorland House: The protection scaffold to Westmorland will start going up w/c 20th August – this retention and scaffolding system should take approx. 4-6 weeks to erect.
+The removal of asbestos to Westmorland House started on 6th August and should also take approx. 4 – 6 weeks to complete, so worst case scenario, barring any unforeseen issues, both will be completed by the end of September.
+Once the scaffold protection to Westmorland is erected and asbestos is removed, the building can be demolished, subject to finalising the Party Wall Agreements with neighbours at 108.
 The demolition will use a mix of hand and machine techniques and is anticipated to take approx. 8-weeks, so should be completed by w/c 19th November.

 - Traffic management Stokes Croft: It is the scaffold and façade works that will require the temporary pedestrian and traffic management arrangement that we have mentioned previously.
 On this, there are three important and positive points to share: